Excela Health

 Excela Health is a not-for-profit health organization that includes three licensed, acute care hospitals, two free-standing outpatient surgery centers, home care and hospice, physician practices, a durable medical equipment company and other facilities and services.
 Formally incorporated in 2004, Excela Health is governed by a single Board of Trustees.
 Its headquarters is located in Greensburg, Pennsylvania.

 Excela Health employs 4,800 employees and credentials 800 physicians and allied health professionals.
 It also serves parts of Fayette and Indiana counties.

 Three charitable foundations exist to benefit the clinical and operational needs of Excela Health's hospitals and affiliated health care services.
-They include the Westmoreland/Frick Hospital Foundation with its two branches - the Frick Hospital Foundation and the Westmoreland Hospital Foundation - and the Latrobe Area Hospital Charitable Foundation.
+They include the Westmoreland/Frick Hospital Foundation with its two branches - the Frick Hospital Foundation and the Westmoreland Hospital Foundation - and the Latrobe Hospital.

 Health facilities

 Frick Hospital

 A 102 licensed-bed hospital located in Mount Pleasant, offers services including general acute care, surgical services, award-winning emergency services, a sleep center, rehabilitation services and more.
 In addition to modem operating rooms and needed support functions, there is a short procedure unit for minor outpatient surgeries.
 The hospital's Women's Care Services offer a range of breast health services and bone density scanning.
 The Outpatient Services Center features a centralized outpatient registration area with quick, convenient patient registration surrounded by a variety of outpatient testing areas and services, drawing together nuclear medicine, pulmonary function lab, stress lab, EKG, EEG, echo cardiography, x-ray, ultrasound and mammography for a "one-stop" shop.